macSro/Connect4-vs-AI/README.md

 #### User vs AI

 This game mode is selected by default.
 User always starts and then AI performs its turn.
 In order to change the difficulty _AAI Heuristic_ and _First AI Depth_ settings should be adjusted.
 Keep in mind, the higher you set AI depth, the more time AI needs to perform its turn.
-Don't "spam click" if it seems nothing's happening :) Adjusting _Algorithm Type_ to use Alfa-beta pruning resolves in quicker "thinking" time.
+Don't "spam click" if it seems nothing's happening :) Adjusting _Algorithm Type_ to use Alha-beta pruning resolves in quicker "thinking" time.

 #### User vs User